 What was the Stone Age?

 The Stone Age is the name given to the earliest period of human culture when stone tools were first used.
-The Stone Age ended when men began smelting metal.
+In Britain, the Stone Age was around 12,000 years ago.

 Top 10 facts